iamdhruvtripathi/Active-Directory-Homelab/ad-cs-and-dhcp/README.md

 <img width="956" height="600" alt="image" src="https://github.com/user-attachments/assets/1cbcd4f7-3bf9-4666-bd32-e3380970b1e4" />

-- I then clicked on the blue link to define the common name (identity) of this certificate so a browser actually knows what server it belongs to
+- I then clicked on the blue link to define the common name (identity) of this certificate so a browser actually knows what server it belongs to.
+If we didn't click this option, the CA would sign a blank certificate with no name that the browser wouldn't trust and it would be useless
 <img width="961" height="600" alt="image" src="https://github.com/user-attachments/assets/57da9245-77a5-4533-b018-c4122ce2b3f6" />

 - Filled in both these values